nicoa90/abp-dynamic-filters/Naz.Abp.DynamicFilters.Application/README.md

 # ABP.IO Dynamic Filters

-Application and Contracts modules to add the necesary services so you can add dynamic filters to your GetAll endpoints.
+Application and Contracts modules with the services you need to add dynamic filters to your GetAll endpoints.

 ## Installation

-You simple need to install in your ApplicationModule the package from [nuget](https://www.nuget.org/packages/Naz.Abp.DynamicFilters.Application) or:
+You simply need to install the package from [nuget](https://www.nuget.org/packages/Naz.Abp.DynamicFilters.Application) in your ApplicationModule, or:

 ```
 dotnet add package Naz.Abp.DynamicFilters.Application
 ```

-Then install in your ApplicationContractsModule the package from [nuget](https://www.nuget.org/packages/Naz.Abp.DynamicFilters.Application.Contracts) or:
+Then in your ApplicationContractsModule, install the package from [nuget](https://www.nuget.org/packages/Naz.Abp.DynamicFilters.Application.Contracts) or:

 ```
 dotnet add package Naz.Abp.DynamicFilters.Application.Contracts